 While an organization may have strong cybersecurity measures in place and a solid remediation plan, outside parties, such as third-party vendors, may not uphold the same standards.
 These third-party relationships can increase vulnerabilities by providing an easier way for potential threats to attack even the most sophisticated of security systems.

-With most organizations relying on outsourcing to handle at least some aspects of their day-to-day operations, third-party risk should be front of mind.
+With most organizations relying on outsourcing to handle at least some aspects of their day-to-day operations, third-party security should be front of mind.
 This is especially true given the rising number of security breaches that are arising from third-party relationships.

 A recent study shows that almost a third of third-party vendors would be considered a material risk if a breach occurred.
 Furthermore, another study revealed that 80% of surveyed organizations experienced a data breach originating from a third party in 2020.